 Touchdown will not accept any responsibility for any inaccuracies or damages resulting from information contained within this site, which is subject to change at any time.
 Please consult the appropriate consulate/embassy and health centre/chemist for clarification.

 Electronic System for Travel Authorisation (ESTA)

-ESTA (the Electronic System for Travel Authorization) is an online application system related to travellers from Visa Waiver Countries who wish to enter the United States (US) for tourism or transit, or for business or medical reasons.
+ESTA (the Electronic System for Travel Authorisation) is an online application system related to travellers from Visa Waiver Countries who wish to enter the United States (US) for tourism or transit, or for business or medical reasons.
 The purpose of ESTA USA is to pre-screen travellers bound for the US by air or sea.
 ESTA Travel authorisations are normally valid for two years.
 When travelling to the US with an ESTA Travel authorisation, you are allowed to stay for a maximum of 90 days.

-The Visa Waiver Program (VWP) is a United States government Program that enables citizens from all the Visa Waiver Countries to enter the US for business, pleasure or transit without obtaining a tourist visa in advance.
+The Visa Waiver Programme (VWP) is a United States government Programme that enables citizens from all the Visa Waiver Countries to enter the US for business, pleasure or transit without obtaining a tourist visa in advance.
 The advantage of entering the US with an travel authorisation is that you can travel there on short notice.
 However, not everybody can enter the US under the VWP: only citizens of the Visa Waiver Countries are eligible to apply.
 Participating Visa Waiver countries can be found at https://esta.cbp.dhs.gov/esta

 It is important to know if you are qualified for an ESTA authorisation before you submit your online application.

 It is easy to apply - customers can provide the information on their PC or most internet ready mobile phones at https://esta.cbp.dhs.gov/esta